 The more relevant this information is to their own work and interests, the more engaging it's likely to be.
 Therefore, implementing an internal communications app means making access to your information a voluntary act, replacing in-house journals and bulletin boards.

 There are many other use cases for the app, such as facile communication processes and making employee directories or training manuals easily accessible.
 As app use becomes more essential, employees will need to be provided with the means to access it, such as company devices, or they should be reimbursed for work-related data charges accrued on their personal devices.

 Company-wide distribution of tablets, once restrictive due to the high cost of hardware and software, can now be run with proprietary Wi-Fi, eliminating the need for expensive, individual data charges.

-2. What Sort of Content?
+2. What Sort of Content Should My App Contain?